djangodeployment/django-deployment-book/09-recovery1.rst

 **/lost+found**
-   In certain types of filesystem corruption, fsck (the equivalent of Windows checkdsk) puts in there orphan files that it existed on the disk but did not have a directory entry.
+   In certain types of filesystem corruption, fsck (the equivalent of Windows checkdsk) puts in there orphan files that existed on the disk but did not have a directory entry.
 I've been using Unix systems for 25 years now, and I've had plenty of power failures while the system was on, and many of them were in the old times without journaling, and yet I believe I've only once seen files in that directory, and they were not useful to me.
 It's more a legacy directory, and many modern filesystems, such as XFS, don't have it at all.
 You will not use it, let alone back it up.

 **/boot**
    This directory contains the stuff essential to boot the system,